shopware/docs/guides/plugins/plugins/plugin-fundamentals/listening-to-events.md

 {% endcode %}

 That's it, your subscriber service is now automatically loaded at runtime and it should start listening to the mentioned events to be dispatched.

-## Next steps

-Using these subscribers, you can work with lots of events in Shopware.
-To get a grip on which events you're able to use, please see [PLACEHOLDER-LINK: Finding events] guide.